Calgary 2024

 • Investor perspectives on Canadian energy

-• Innovative energy infrastructure solutions
+• Energy infrastructure solutions

-• The politics of energy
+• The politics of energy security and technologies

 • Energy and industrial competitiveness